ergogen/ergogen/README.md

 The differences between the two footprint types are:

 - an omitted `ref` in the anchor means the current key for key-level declarations, while here it defaults to `[0, 0]`
-- a parameter starting with an exclamation point is an indirect reference to an eponymous key-level attribute -- so, for example, `from = !col_wire` would mean that the key's `col_wire` attribute is read there.
+- a parameter starting with an exclamation point is an indirect reference to an eponymous key-level attribute -- so, for example, `from = !column_net` would mean that the key's `column_net` attribute is read there.

-Another alternative to `anchor` here (here being under the `pcb` declaration) is to use the `between` key and place the footprint at the average of multiple anchors -- mostly useful for anchoring to the center, by averaging a key and its mirror.
 Additionally, the edge cut of the PCB can be specified using a previously defined outline name under the `edge` key.

 ```yaml